Mike Winder: Author and historian

-An historian, he is the author of fourteen published books on Utah and LDS history, including Presidents and Prophets: The Story of America's Presidents and the LDS Church.
+An historian, he is the author of sixteen published books on Utah and LDS history, including Presidents and Prophets: The Story of America's Presidents and the LDS Church.
 In 2005, Winder was appointed by Governor Jon Huntsman Jr. to a four-year term on the Utah Board of State History, and reappointed in 2009.
 In 2012, he was appointed by Governor Gary Herbert to a four-year term on the Advisory Board for the Office of Museum Services.

-Winder presented an academic paper as part of the Abraham Lincoln Sesquicentennial in 2009 and was published in the Journal of the Theodore Roosevelt Association in 2011.
+Winder presented an academic paper as part of the Abraham Lincoln sesquicentennial in 2009 and was published in the Journal of the Theodore Roosevelt Association in 2011.
 As mayor in 2012, he also authored the first photographic history of West Valley City for Arcadia Publishing.
 Winder is a past president of the Utah British Isles Association.

 Controversies

 In 2011, Winder wrote articles promoting West Valley City for the Deseret News and KSL.com under the assumed name "Richard Burwash".
 The name was a pseudonym inspired by a 16th-century ancestor of Winder's.
 In the articles, Winder quoted himself as mayor.

 Winder confessed to the use of a pseudonym and said he wrote the articles because he was "frustrated that the newspaper had drastically reduced its city government coverage after layoffs last year but not its crime coverage and wanted to try to restore balance."
 Winder accepted a reprimand by the West Valley City Council, resigned from his job with a public relations firm, and issued a public apology to his constituents.

 In 2017, he sent robocalls to display a false source phone number in telephone caller ID systems, causing it to appear that the calls were coming from the cell phone of the leader of Americans for Prosperity (AFP).
 AFP had sent out attack mail that falsely criticized Winder's stance on an issue that never came before a vote on the House floor.
 This practice, known as "spoofing", is illegal.
 AFP filed a complaint with the Utah Attorney General's office, but later withdrew the complaint after receiving a public apology from Winder.
 Winder said "I was taken aback by the mail piece, and in a knee-jerk reaction sent some calls I shouldn't have.
 I appreciate Evelyn and her team and look forward to a better working relationship going forward."

 In 2017, Winder was also accused of using multiple user accounts to edit the Wikipedia article about him, to promote his accomplishments and remove unflattering information.
 He refused to confirm or deny the allegation.